linuxdeepin/deepin-diskmanager/application/assets/deepin-diskmanager/disk-manager/en_US/disk-manager.md

 #### Delete a Physical Volume

 1. Select a disk or partition that has been added to the logical volume group and click  the ![edit_delete](../common/edit_delete.svg) icon on the top toolbar.
 2. The data contained will be lost after deleting the physical volume.
 Please proceed with caution.
-Click the **Delete** icon after confirmation.
+Click the **Delete** button after confirmation.
 3. The physical volume can be deleted if its space is no more than the remaining space of the volume group.
 Otherwise, it cannot be deleted.
-It is recommended to delete the corresponding logical volume first, and then choose to delete the physical volume.
+It is recommended to delete the corresponding logical volume first, and then delete the physical volume.

 ## Main Menu

-In the main menu, you can switch window themes, view help manual, and get more information about Disk Utility.
+In the main menu, you can switch window themes, view the manual, and get more information about Disk Utility.

 ### Theme